iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Proximal Gradient Descend/Proximal Gradient 2.md

 And this is the usual smooth gradient descent, without worrying about the non-smooth ness of function $h(x)$, and the alpha strong convexity of the function $g(x)$.

-And starting from this theorem, we can carry out the complexity analysis for the gradient descent algorithm for prox gradient descend, and the good news the complexity didn't change with the strong convex, and strong convex beta smooth assumption.
+And starting from this theorem, we can carry out the complexity analysis for the gradient descent algorithm but for prox gradient descend, and the good news the complexity didn't change with the strong convex, and strong convex beta smooth assumption.

 FISTA: Accelerated Prox Gradient Descend.